AluruLab/MCPNet/README.md

 The compilation will generate a set of binaries in the `{MCPNet_build_dir}/bin` directory.
 The current release includes the following binaries

 ### Full pipeline
 - `mcpnet`:  this is the primary executable that runs the MCPNet pipeline, including MI computation, MCP score calculation, and AUPR and AUROC metrics if groundtruth is supplied.
+If a list of transcription factors are supplied, then only TF to gene interactions are evaluated.

+- `eval_mcpnet`:  this executable is used for evaluating the performance of the ensemble method when only partial truth is provided.
+This is suitable when full groundtruth is available, hence synthetic expression data.
+The groundtruth is divided into training and testing sets and the AUPR is evaluated for as many iterations as the user specifies.
+The distribution of the AUPR is captured and can be plotted.
+This binary has essentially the same parameters as mcpnet.

 ### Pipeline Components
 - `pearson`:  computes the pearson correlation for a given gene expression profile input